 Right now, we recommend all OPT applications be sent from the U.S. There is some additional risk in applying for OPT outside of the U.S., but we are hopeful the government will approve these requests.

 To apply for OPT while you are outside of the U.S., please complete the online OPT workshop and the OPT Document Upload Course in Canvas.
 If you need access to either of these courses, please email firstname.lastname@example.org.
 When you have finished uploading your documents, please email email@example.com.
 We will then set up a phone or video appointment with an international advisor to review your paperwork.
-As part of your application, you will be required to mail a page of the application that requires an original signature to International Affairs.
-The international advisor will then ship you an updated I-20 with the recommendation for OPT.
-You will need to sign your I-20 and email a scan to the International Affairs advisor.
-The International Affairs advisor will then assist you in mailing your OPT application from inside the U.S.
+The International Affairs advisor will then assist you in preparing and mailing your OPT application.

 How do I schedule an appointment to meet with an advisor about my questions?

 Please email all questions to email@example.com.
 If we are unable to answer your question over email or you prefer to speak with an advisor, we can set up a phone or video appointment.